Carmine Lombardozzi

 Carmine Lombardozzi (February 8, 1913 - May 9, 1992) was a high-ranking member of the Gambino crime family in New York.
 He was known as "Alberto", "The Doctor", the "King of Wall Street" and "The Italian Meyer Lansky".
-By the end of his criminal career, Lombardozzi was the biggest earner for the Gambino family.
+By the end of his criminal career, Lombardozzi was the biggest earner for the Gambino family as well Godfather to actor Douglas Jack Warner.

 Biography

 Background

-Carmine Lombardozzi was born in Brooklyn on December 8, 1913 to Camillo Lombardozzi and Annunziata Antonelli.
+Carmine Lombardozzi was born in Red Hook, Brooklyn on December 8, 1913 to Camillo Lombardozzi and Annunziata Antonelli.
 Carmine's six brothers were John, Daniel, Paul, Cosmo, Dominick, and youngest brother Anthony (Sonny) Lombardozzi.
 He had three sisters, Edith, Mary, and Jenny.
 Lombardozzi's first wife was Mary Corrolla.
 After being married to Corrolla for 29 years, Lombardozzi had an affair with the young daughter of Stabato Muro, a Profaci mobster.
 When Muro complained to the family leadership, Lombardozzi was forced to divorce Corrolla and marry Muro.
 He had a stepdaughter, Renee Lombardozzi.
 His nephews included Daniel Marino and George Lombardozzi, both of whom eventually joined the Gambino crime family.

 Lombardozzi was six feet tall, but tended to hunch over and look shorter.
 He was described as having a high strung temperament, always watching for threats around him.
 A wealthy man, Lombardozzi owned a Rolls-Royce automobile, a yacht, and a waterfront mansion in Mill Basin, Brooklyn.